gvolpe/blog-comments/_posts/2022-02-08-error-handling-scala3.md

 I think this error modeling and handling technique is very promising.
 I would probably still keep the `Either[E1 | E2, A`] model over `E1 | E2 | A`, but this blog post has demonstrated that both options are valid.

 The code shown in this post hasn't been compiled, but I use the very same technique in the project of my [upcoming book](https://leanpub.com/feda), so you can have a look the [source code](https://github.com/gvolpe/trading/tree/main/modules/forecasts/src/main/scala/trading/forecasts) directly.

+Let's also remind ourselves that the left side of `Either` representing errors is merely a social agreement.
+We could as well do it the other way around, but that would need different `Functor` / `Monad` instances, so it is not quite practical.

+In the same way, we could agree that only the right hand-side type of a union type represents the successful value, and any other types on the left hand-side represent the errors.
+We could probably write typeclass instances that prove the lawfulness of such approach.

 Error handling is always a hot topic in FP land, so don't take this as the *ultimate word*, but simply as a technique that can be exploited for our benefits :)